-The Riverfest features a Cruise-In, Carnival, food booths, Arts & Crafts vendors, and live music entertainment.
+The Riverfest featured a Cruise-In, food booths, Arts & Crafts vendors, barrel rides, bouncy toys, games, and live music entertainment.

-The first 50 to register for the Cruise-In receive a collector dash plaque, a 'goody' bag plus a ticket for door prize drawings.
-Awards include the "Mayor's Choice Award" and the "Peoples' Choice Award" which are typically awarded at the conclusion of the event.
+The first 50 to register for the Cruise-In received a collector dash plaque, a 'goody' bag plus a ticket for door prize drawings.
+Awards included the "Mayor's Choice Award" and the "Peoples' Choice Award" which were typically awarded at the conclusion of the event.

 2012 - 6th Annual Livermore Riverfest Picture Album (Ann Renfrow)